rminehan/sandstone-scala-training/02_type_system/slides.md

 Someone says:

-> f doesn't produce a value at 3
+> f doesn't produce a value at 3, just eats it

 ---

 # In the class room

-> f doesn't produce a value at 3
+> f doesn't produce a value at 3, just eats it

 Hmmm...